Understanding Inconsistent State Update Vulnerabilities in Smart Contracts: Introduction

 The execution logic of a smart contract on the Ethereum platform is closely related to the contract state, and thus the correct and safe execution of the contract depends heavily on the precise control and update of the contract states.
 For smart contracts, state variables (also called storage variables) store the persistent data of the contracts and the state variables in turn are recorded in the blockchain, constituting the contract state \cite{bose2022sailfish}.
 Smart contract state variables are often implicitly correlated such that modifications to one variable typically necessitate synchronized updates of other related variables \cite{torres2021confuzzius}.
-However, developers are not always clear enough about this synchronization.
+However, developers are not always clear enough about this synchronization \cite{dedaubblog,quicknodeguides}.
 When updating a state variable, they may forget to update the correlated state variables or incorrectly update the correlated state variables, leading to inconsistent state update bugs.

 Inconsistent state update bugs are common in practice, and a recent study shows that they account for 18\% of the total Code4rena bugs \cite{zhang2023demystifying}.
 Thus, proper identification of correlations between state variables and achieving synchronized updates constitute a fundamental task in smart contract development.
 Depending on the specific state variables involved, the consequences of inconsistent state update bugs rang from wrong statistics to financial losses.
 In fact, several well-known smart contract attacks (such as the DAO attack, the Parity wallet hack, \emph{etc.}) are closely related to inconsistent state update bugs \cite{brent2020ethainter, perez2021smart}.
+Specifically, the DAO attack falls under the category of Interim State Exploit in the classification of exploitation methods presented in Sec.~\ref{secExploitation} of this paper.
 Worse still, vulnerability attacks using inconsistent state update bugs are on the rise and account for 11\% of the real-world exploits \cite{zhang2023demystifying}.
 For instance, three recent exploits have resulted in around \$3.8 million loss \cite{exploit1,exploit2,exploit3}.
 Given this, it is of vital importance for avoiding inconsistent state update bugs that are exploitable (referred to as inconsistent state update vulnerabilities for simplicity).

 However, while much progress has been made in smart contract security research \cite{ren2021empirical, sendner2024large, wu2024we}, it is extremely difficult to effectively audit inconsistent state update vulnerabilities with existing automated tools \cite{zhang2023demystifying}.
 The main reason is that existing tools only check limited properties (\emph{e.g.}, detect access violations through \texttt{tx.origin}), however inconsistent state update vulnerabilities involve complex correlations between state variables.
 Thus, inconsistent state update vulnerabilities remain a significant issue to the security of smart contracts and dedicated tools and techniques are in great demand.